heatherrichardson300/Project_1_Inflation/Jeremy_work/README.md

     1.read in the data set
     2.turn dataset into a dataframe for manipulation 3.clean and filter data set
-    4.configure api_key and establish factors and key values to call for 5.call and store data from api in a seperate dataframe, then merge the two for analysis.
+    4.call and store data from api in a seperate dataframe, then merge the two for analysis.
-    6.generate summary statistics, and a few visualizations for trends.
+    5.generate summary statistics, and a few visualizations for trends.
 datasets:
 GlobalDatasetofInflation.csv